RPGReki/reki.wtf/site/privacy.md

 ## Performance, Analysis, Delivery and Reporting

-I'm not collecting, how long you spend on what page of this site is not my business.
+I'm not collecting how long you spend on what page of this site.
+It is not my business.
 Though, I do welcome comments on my pages.

 ## Liability for Links